txt/aa24/docs/syllabus.md

 in this subject.

-Sometimes, the lecturer/tutor will require you to attend a review session, during their consultation time.
-There, students may be asked to review code, concepts, or comment on the structure of the course.
-Those sessions are mandatory and failure to attend will result in marks being deducted.

 ### Academic Integrity

 Cheating will be punished to the full extent permitted.
-Cheating includes plagerism of other people's work.
+Cheating includes plagiarism of other people's work.
 All students will be working on public code repositories and **informed reuse** is encouraged where someone else's product is: